princeb612/hotplace/README.md

   * RFC 2069 An Extension to HTTP : Digest Access Authentication
   * RFC 2617 HTTP Authentication: Basic and Digest Access Authentication
     * merlin project

+## studying

+ * RFC 8152 CBOR Object Signing and Encryption (COSE)
+ * RFC 8230 Using RSA Algorithms with CBOR Object Signing and Encryption (COSE) Messages
+ * RFC 8778 Use of the HSS/LMS Hash-Based Signature Algorithm with CBOR Object Signing and Encryption (COSE)
+ * RFC 8812 CBOR Object Signing and Encryption (COSE) and JSON Object Signing and Encryption (JOSE) Registrations for Web Authentication (WebAuthn) Algorithms
+ * RFC 9021 Use of the Walnut Digital Signature Algorithm with CBOR Object Signing and Encryption (COSE)
+ * RFC 9052 CBOR Object Signing and Encryption (COSE): Structures and Process
+ * RFC 9053 CBOR Object Signing and Encryption (COSE): Initial Algorithms
+ * RFC 9054 CBOR Object Signing and Encryption (COSE): Hash Algorithms
+ * RFC 8338 CBOR Object Signing and Encryption (COSE): Countersignatures
+ * RFC 9360 CBOR Object Signing and Encryption (COSE): Header Parameters for Carrying and Referencing X.509 Certificates

 ## personal projects